Meet the Cowabunga Surf & Watersports Camp Team

 Attending school in Virginia, history was always Frodo’s favorite subject.
 He believes that it is important to study so that the lessons and experiences learned from it are not lost.
 His school sports included football and wrestling.
 He has logged many hours of babysitting for family, friends, and church and has served as a swimming pool lifeguard as well.

-This summer, Frodo looks forward to create a fun learning experience for campers and to pass on the gift of surfing, his favorite water sport, which he learned at age 14 from The Eagle.
+This summer, Frodo looks forward to creating a fun learning experience for campers and to pass on the gift of surfing, his favorite water sport, which he learned at age 14 from The Eagle.
 He claims the experience is beyond words!
 He considers his profession as a surf instructor, both within and without camp, an extremely fulfilling blessing as he helps others experience the joys of the sport.
 He finds the ocean to be very therapeutic and claims that being in the water on a surfboard helps him forget the troubles and stresses of the day.
 In the future, he would like to travel to new surf spots in search of new surfing experiences.

 Frodo also enjoys most other board sports such as skating and snowboarding, stating that once you get the hang of them and relax, they are extremely enjoyable and very freeing.
 This year, he was blessed to join in on a trip to Colorado with family and friends and is so thankful for it.
 The experience was his first time snowboarding, which now is top on his list of the best land sports!